pavlealeksic/puppeteer-cloak/README.md

 # puppeteer-cloak
-Use this project to hide your puppeteer page from anti scraping or anti bot tests
+Use this project to protect your puppeteer page from anti scraping or anti bot tests

 ## Installation